hillscottc/hillscottc.github.io/_posts/algorithms/2014-01-21-topological-sorting.md

 ---
 layout: post
 markdown: redcarpet
-category : algorithms
+category: algorithms
-tagline: Topological Sorting of DAGs tags : [graphs, dag]
+tagline: of Directed Acyclic Graphs
+tags: [graph, dag, sort, data-struct]
 ---
 {% include JB/setup %}

+## Directed Acyclic Graphs (DAGs)

 A directed graph with no cycles is called a directed acyclic graph or a DAG.